memory125/azure-storage/README.md

 * Copy the storage connection string.

-* Replace the account_name and account_key in storage-table.py.
+* Replace the account_name and account_key with real string from azure storage in storage-table.py.

 * Install the azure storage library by running the following command.
     * pip install azure.storage